Schedule a Consultation

 For a free consultation about your case, please contact one of our locations.
 We have offices in Odessa, TX, Albuquerque, Hobbs, NM, and Lubbock, TX.

-The truck accident attorneys at FCHC can help manage your claim and ensure that you get fair compensation for your injuries.
+The truck accident attorneys at FCHC can help guide you through the legal process and pursue the compensation you deserve for your injuries.

 Maximize Your Compensation in a Truck Driving Accident